ariatemplates/hashspace/public/samples/gestures/description.md

 This sample shows special gestures handling in hashspace.
-Currently only tap is supported.
+Currently only tap and longpress are supported.

 [#output]

-In the future, more gestures will be supported: doubletap, longtap, swipe, drag, pinch.
+In the future, more gestures will be supported: doubletap, swipe, drag and pinch.